telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 ![TemplatedPicker Styling](images/templatedpicker_styling.png)

->important A sample Styling example can be found in the TemplatedPicker/Styling folder of the [Telerik UI for .NET MAUI SDKBrowser Application]({%slug maui-demo-app%}).
+>important For a sample Styling example, refer to the `TemplatedPicker/Styling` folder of the [Telerik UI for .NET MAUI SDKBrowser Application]({%slug maui-demo-app%}).

 ## See Also